MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

     - [ ] there is no key called `id` (case sensitive!), or
     - [ ] there is more than one key, or
-    - [ ] there is a key called `id` and its value is not an integer, or
+    - [ ] there is a key called `id`, and its value is not an integer, or
-    - [ ] there is a key called `id` and its value is an integer <= 0
+    - [ ] there is a key called `id`, and its value is an integer <= 0

 - [ ] If there are no errors in the query string, you have two options:

     1. If you've completed the Movie Details Page Presentation requirement to Level 4 or 5, then just display that page!
     2. Otherwise, display a placeholder page of some sort that is different from the error page.
-(That way, when I'm marking I can clearly see whether your sanitization is working correctly.)
+(That way, when I'm marking, I can clearly see whether your sanitization is working correctly.)

 #### Level 3